sourcemeta/alterschema/README.markdown

 | draft7  | draft6  | Lossy    | TODO       | JSON Schema [Draft 7][draft7] to JSON Schema [Draft 6][draft6]   |
 | draft6  | draft4  | Lossy    | TODO       | JSON Schema [Draft 6][draft6] to JSON Schema [Draft 4][draft4]   |

-Transformations can be transitively applied.
+Transformations are transitively applied.
 For example, transforming from `draft6` to `2019-09` implies transforming `draft6` to `draft7` and `draft7` to `2019-09`.